jamesiswanto/jamesiswanto/README.md

-# Greetings, Tech Enthusiasts!
+# Hi, Tech Enthusiasts!
 I'm James! 👋

 🌐 **About Me:**
 - 👀 I'm deeply interested in blockchain technology and data.